Civil Service Commission

 Action: So ordered.

-Ayes – 3: Ms. Exum-Pryor moved to approve the request for an exemption for applicants for Deputy Sheriff, as permitted under Wis.
-Stats.
-63.08(1)(a), to open the application process to residents of other states permanently.
+Ayes – 3: Ms. Exum-Pryor moved to approve the request to transfer the posiiton of IT Project Office Manager from the classified to the unclassified service.
 Dr. Moeser seconded; Noes – 0.

 Ayes – 3: Ms. Exum-Pryor, Dr. Moeser, and Ms. Cleary; Noes – 0.